Austin Community College

 Readings and Lectures: Each student will be required to study the assigned lectures, materials, and readings for the course.
 The quizzes, discussions, exams, journals, terminology, and papers are all focused on the readings and lectures.

-Quizzes and Exam: The quizzes and Midterm Exam will review content and assess what you have learned (the works, lectures, terms, grammar, punctuation, MLA).
+Quizzes and Tutorials: The quizzes will review content and assess what you have learned (lectures, the readings, terms, grammar, punctuation, MLA).
+The tutorials are required, and the results will need to be attached to your submitted outlines.

-Journals: Students will be required to submit a journal entry at the beginning, middle, and end of the semester to reflect on the readings, assignments, experiences, lectures, and interactions with classmates.
+Journals: Students will be required to submit a journal entry at the beginning, middle, and end of the semester to reflect on the readings, assignments, experiences, lectures, and interactions with the instructor and classmates.
+Students will be required to submit a journal entry at the beginning, middle, and end of the semester to reflect on the readings, assignments, experiences, lectures, and interactions with the instructor and classmates.
+Each journal is 300-400 words, and together they represent 15 percent of your final grade.

 Zoom Meetings: Zoom meetings are required.
 If you cannot attend the weekly meeting(s), you must watch the recorded session(s) in the Zoom folder.